Few people have reached the South Pole on a ski-pulka expedition.

 • Preparation days in France (practical, medical).

-• Live shipment tracking for your community (InReach beacon supply, IridiumGo and subscriptions, LivExplorer service configuration).
+• Live expedition coverage for your community (InReach beacon supply, IridiumGo and subscriptions, LivExplorer service configuration).

 Price does not include